jzi96/SourceCodeGenerators/README.md

 Auto implementation for [`INotifyPropertyChanged`](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.inotifypropertychanged).
 You only have to specify the field and mark the field with the attribute and generator will automatically generate the property and raise the event.

+I notice a strange behavior, while using the generator in a wpf UI project.
+The compilation failed, even all the setup and code was fine.
+Splitting in UI and ViewModel/Service project worked around this.
+So you might get issues an WPF projects.

 ```csharp
 public partial class ExampleViewModel
 {